Guidance about management issues and the HSST trainee

 Can a trainee move between employers?

-Trainees do on occasion request a transfer of their training contract from their original employer to another employer, both within and outside the NHS England commissions office that had originally commissioned the position.
-This can cause issues as HSST posts are agreed as a local or wider (consortium, regional) workforce need within a current employers workforce plan.
-A distinction also needs to be drawn between those who have already embarked on the HSST programme and those yet to start but who have received an offer of appointment.
+Trainees occasionally request a transfer of their training contract from their original employer to another, either within or outside the NHS England commissioning office that initially commissioned the position.
+This can cause issues, as HSST posts are agreed upon as part of a local or wider (consortium, regional) workforce need within the current employer’s workforce plan.
+A distinction must also be made between those who have already embarked on the HSST programme and those who have received an offer of appointment but have not yet started.

-We can help and advise with transfer arrangements.
-However, it is the responsibility of the trainee to negotiate between the employers, who provide the salary, and the commissioners who provide the educational allowance.
-We understand that personal circumstances can change during a five-year training programme and that at times individuals may need to move from one location to another.
-In all cases of transfers the new training centre must meet the School’s standards and conditions of approval for HSST training.
-Also, no further places would be supported for the original organisation until any amounts due under the agreement had been paid in full.
+We can assist and advise with transfer arrangements.
+However, it is the trainee’s responsibility to negotiate between the employers, who provide the salary, and the commissioners, who provide the educational allowance.
+We understand that personal circumstances can change during a 5 year training programme, and that individuals may need to move from one location to another.
+In all cases of transfers, the new training centre must meet the school’s standards and conditions of approval for HSST training.
+Additionally, no further places will be supported for the original organisation until any amounts due under the agreement have been paid in full.

 Transfers within the local NHS England commissions region

 If a trainee has already started their HSST training and has been in post for a minimum of 12 months, such a transfer is possible.
-It will require an agreement between both current and proposed employers and the local NHS England office.
-Authorisation of the transfer requires that a formal commitment be given by the new employer to undertake the training responsibilities and all associated costs.
-If an employer is unable to meet these requirements and the trainee chooses to continue with the transfer, their status would be recorded as having exited the programme.
+It will require an agreement between both the current and proposed employers, as well as the local NHS England office.
+Authorisation of the transfer requires a formal commitment by the new employer to undertake the training responsibilities and all associated costs.
+If an employer is unable to meet these requirements and the trainee chooses to proceed with the transfer, their status would be recorded as having exited the programme.

 Transfer outside the local NHS England commissions region

-If a trainee has not yet taken up their HSST post and applies for transfer of training outside the local NHS England commissions region, this request will be denied.
-Funding of the HSST post is with the identified employer only and the training allowance is similarly allocated and restricted to the local NHS England commissions region.
+If a trainee has not yet taken up their HSST post and applies for a transfer of training outside the local NHS England commissioning region, this request will be denied.
+Funding for the HSST post is allocated to the identified employer only, and the training allowance is similarly restricted to the local NHS England commissioning region.
 If the trainee chooses to continue with the transfer, we would record them as declining the offered HSST post.
-The post to which they transferred would not be eligible for designation as a HSST training post.
-The local commissioner and employer would have to consider whether the post, if an In-Service post, could change into a Direct Entry post.
+The post to which they transfer would not be eligible for designation as a HSST training post.
+The local commissioner and employer would need to consider whether the post, if an In-Service post, could be converted into a Direct Entry post.

 If a trainee has already started their HSST training and has been in post for a minimum of 12 months, such a transfer may be possible.
-It will require an agreement between both current and proposed employers and also of the local NHS England office.
-Authorisation of the transfer requires a formal commitment be given by the new employer to undertake the training responsibilities and all associated costs.
+It will require an agreement between both the current and proposed employers, as well as the local NHS England office.
+Authorisation of the transfer requires a formal commitment from the new employer to undertake the training responsibilities and all associated costs.
 If an employer is unable to meet these requirements and the trainee chooses to continue with the transfer, their status would be recorded as having exited the programme.

 text